PhD Social Sciences

 As I wanted to stay in the midlands, I looked at several local Universities but was particularly impressed by the Open Day that I attended at BCU.
 The University had and still has a great reputation for its Criminology courses and I was fascinated by the range of subjects that were included in the programme specification.
 That was back in 2010 and I have been at the University ever since!
 I began my journey at BCU as an 18-year-old undergraduate and now I am proud to say that I am a Lecturer in Criminology and have recently completed my doctorate.

 During my MA, I worked as a Research Assistant on project focusing on contract murder in a British context, alongside Professor Donal Macintyre, Professor David Wilson and Professor Elizabeth Yardley.
 This led to the publication of my first co-authored, peer-reviewed journal article in the Howard Journal of Crime and Justice.
 The research received national and international media attention and provided me with the opportunity to discuss my involvement on the radio and at several conferences across the country.
 The applied nature of my postgraduate studies led me to consider a career in academia and in 2015, I began working towards my PhD in Criminology in our School of Social Sciences.

 In 2017, I became a full-time Lecturer at the University and I am now responsible for the Foundation Year in Sociology and Criminology.
 Working in academia can be challenging, particularly when studying simultaneously, but it is a very rewarding career and I am grateful to have received the award for Inspirational Teacher of the Year at this year’s Extra Mile Awards.

-Most recently, I have had a chapter published in a book entitled “50 facts everyone should know about crime and punishment in Britain” which was edited by Dr Adam Lynes and Professor James Treadwell.
-The book brings together the work of leading and emerging criminologists and is now available in stores across the country!
+More recently, I have had a chapter published in a book entitled “50 facts everyone should know about crime and punishment in Britain” which was edited by Dr Adam Lynes and Professor James Treadwell.
+The book brings together the work of leading and emerging criminologists and is available in stores across the country!